microsoft/azure-iot-developer-kit/docs/_projects/02-remote-monitoring.md

 ![remote-monitoring-azure-iot-suite-solution-types]({{"/assets/images/mini-solution/remote-monitoring/azure-iot-suite-solution-types.png" | absolute_url }})

-**Notice:** By default, it will create a S2 IoT Hub after creates one IoT Suite.
-If it's not used to connect with massive of devices, highly recommand to downgrade this IoT Hub from S2 to S1, and delete the IoT Suite (the IoT Hub will also be deleted) when you no longer need it, that will save your money :).
+**Notice:** By default, this creates an S2 IoT Hub after it creates one IoT Suite.
+If this IoT hub will not be used with massive number of devices, we highly recommend you downgrade it from S2 to S1, and delete the IoT Suite--the IoT Hub will also be deleted--when you no longer need it.
+This will save you money:).
 {: .notice--warning}

 2. Select **Remote monitoring**.